After Earth: Production

 On April 19, 2013, Shyamalan then announced that the release date had been moved a week earlier to May 31, 2013 in North America and Korea, which put it against Now You See Me and The Purge, scheduled to open in the United States in the same week.
 A few days later, the U.S. release of The Purge was rescheduled for June 7, 2013, taking over the slot vacated by After Earth.

 Music

 On May 3, 2013, it was revealed that Korean-American singer Jay Park would be participating on the official soundtrack of the film in Korea, with a song titled "I Like 2 Party".
 Then on May 5, 2013, another 30-second snippet of the song was then released with another teaser and trailer.

-In July 2012, it was announced that James Newton Howard would score music for the film in his seventh and final collaboration with the director.
+In July 2012, it was announced that James Newton Howard would score music for the film in his eighth collaboration with the director.
 An album consisting of Howard's score was released through Sony Masterworks on May 28, 2013.